 Note: It isn't absolutely necessary to unlock a BitLocker encrypted drive when restoring an image of the encrypted partition.
-The partition will restore without a problem and will be automatically re-encrypted on reboot, however, unlocking the drive in Windows PE enables intelligent sector copy imaging and cloning, RapidDelta Restore (RDR) (see page 26) and also free access to the drives contents using PE Explorer.
+The partition will restore without problems but will require re-encrypting on reboot.

+Unlocking the drive in Windows PE enables intelligent sector copy imaging and cloning, RapidDelta Restore (RDR) (see page 85) and also free access to the drives contents using PE Explorer.
+In addition, restoring to an unlocked drive will retain the encryption status of the drive when rebooting.